 One of the strongest clues is a visible change in physical development.

-- The Thyroid Pattern: Hypothyroidism can slow bone age, causing a height “plateau.”
-Hyperthyroidism accelerates metabolism, producing rapid weight loss.
+- Thyroid Pattern: Hypothyroidism can slow bone age causing a height plateau.
+Hyperthyroidism accelerates metabolism producing rapid weight loss.

-- The ADHD Pattern: ADHD does not cause metabolic weight shifts or growth delays.
+- ADHD Pattern: ADHD does not cause weight shifts or growth delays.

-- Key Difference: If attention problems occur alongside stalled growth, prioritize metabolic testing.
+Key Difference: If attention problems appear alongside stalled growth or unexplained weight changes, metabolic testing should come first.

 2. Sleep Struggles That Don’t Respond to Routine

-Thyroid-driven sleep issues have a biological “flavor” that standard behavioral routines won’t fix.
+Thyroid driven sleep problems have a physical quality that behavioral routines simply cannot fix.

-- The ADHD Pattern: ADHD sleep issues are usually “bedtime battles” driven by a brain that won’t switch off.
+- ADHD Pattern: Sleep issues in ADHD are usually bedtime battles driven by a brain that won’t switch off.

-- Key Difference: Persistent night sweats or severe exhaustion despite 10+ hours of sleep points toward the thyroid.
+Key Difference: Persistent night sweats or severe exhaustion despite ten or more hours of sleep points toward the thyroid.

 3. Mood Swings Without a Trigger

-- The Thyroid Pattern: Persistent low mood or anxiety that occurs even in calm, stress-free settings.
+- Thyroid Pattern: Persistent low mood or anxiety that appears even in calm stress-free settings.

-- The ADHD Pattern: Irritability is usually triggered by specific events like homework or overstimulation.
+- ADHD Pattern: Irritability is usually triggered by specific events like homework or overstimulation.

-- Key Difference: If a child seems anxious or depressed without a clear external reason, it may be metabolic.
+Key Difference: A child who seems anxious or flat without any clear external reason may have a metabolic cause worth investigating.

-4. Energy Levels That Don’t Match the Moment
+4. Energy Levels That Do not Match the Moment

-- The Thyroid Pattern: Feels like a “battery that won’t charge” (Hypo) or a “motor that won’t stop” (Hyper), even during favorite quiet activities.
+- Thyroid Pattern: Feels like a battery that won’t charge with hypothyroidism, or a motor that won’t stop with hyperthyroidism, even during favorite quiet activities.

-- The ADHD Pattern: Energy is fueled by interest; a child may be hyperactive in class but calm for a video game.
+- ADHD Pattern: Energy follows interest.
+A child may be hyperactive in class but completely calm during a video game.

-- Key Difference: Physical jitters or a racing heart during a quiet activity is a red flag.
+Key Difference: Physical jitters or a racing heart during a quiet activity is a sign that goes beyond behavior.

 5. Sensitivity to Temperature

-- The Thyroid Pattern: Hypothyroidism causes cold sensitivity (cold hands/feet).
+- Thyroid Pattern: Hypothyroidism causes cold sensitivity with cold hands and feet.
 Hyperthyroidism leads to heat intolerance.

-- The ADHD Pattern: Generally reacts to weather the same way everyone else does.
+- ADHD Pattern: Reacts to temperature the same way everyone else in the room does.

-- Key Difference: Persistent complaints of being “too cold” or “too hot” compared to others in the room are strong indicators.
+Key Difference: Consistent complaints of being too cold or too hot compared to others nearby are strong physical indicators.

 6. Changes in Skin, Hair, or Appearance

-ADHD does not change physical appearance, making this one of the most reliable clues.
+ADHD does not change how a child looks.
+That makes this one of the most reliable signs of all.

-- The Thyroid Pattern: Hypothyroidism causes dry skin and thinning of the outer third of the eyebrows.
-Hyperthyroidism can make skin feel perpetually clammy.
+- Thyroid Pattern: Hypothyroidism causes dry skin and thinning of the outer third of the eyebrows.
+Hyperthyroidism can make skin feel persistently clammy.

-- The ADHD Pattern: No physical markers for skin or hair.
+- ADHD Pattern: No physical markers for skin or hair changes.

-- Key Difference: Thinning eyebrows or skin changes paired with focus issues are metabolic signals.
+Key Difference: Thinning eyebrows or skin changes alongside focus problems are metabolic signals that deserve a blood test.

 7. Focus Problems With Physical Heaviness

-The “type” of distraction differs between these two conditions.
+The type of distraction is different in these two conditions.

-- The Thyroid Pattern: Focus issues arrive with physical fatigue, muscle weakness, or “brain fog.”
+- Thyroid Pattern: Focus problems arrive with physical fatigue, muscle weakness, or a foggy heavy feeling.

-- The ADHD Pattern: Distraction fluctuates with interest—the child can be highly engaged in certain settings.
+- ADHD Pattern: Distraction shifts with interest.
+The same child can be highly engaged in the right setting.

-- Key Difference: If poor focus consistently occurs alongside physical heaviness or muscle weakness, request a full thyroid panel.
+Key Difference: If poor focus consistently comes with physical heaviness or muscle weakness, ask your pediatrician about a thyroid panel.

 Key Difference Between ADHD and Thyroid Symptoms in Children